Global MPI Frequently Asked Questions

 Can the indicators be adapted at the country level?
 Yes.
 The global MPI estimates are constrained by need for comparability.
 National teams should use the indicators and weights that make sense.
 The multidimensional poverty approach to assessing deprivations at the household level can be tailored using country-specific data and indicators to provide a richer picture of poverty at the country level.

 Can the MPI be adopted for national poverty eradication programs?
 Yes.
 The MPI methodology can and should be modified to generate national multidimensional poverty measures that reflect local cultural, economic, climatic and other factors.
+The MPI will immediately reflect changes in any of its indicators such as school attendance so can be used to monitor progress.
+Colombia is a powerful example of how the MPI can be used to inform national poverty eradication programmes.
 The global MPI was devised as an analytical tool to compare acute poverty across nations.
-Colombia is a powerful example of how the MPI can be used to inform national poverty eradication programmes.

 How does the MPI respond to the effects of shocks?
 The effects of shocks are difficult to capture in any poverty measure.
 Because the standard survey data used to estimate the global measure are collected only every three years, the ability to detect changes is limited by the available data.
 The MPI will reflect the impacts of shocks as far as these cause children to leave primary education or to become malnourished, for example.
 If more frequent data are available at the country or local level, this can be used to seek to capture the effects of larger scale economic and other shocks.

 The MPI only covers 110 developing countries.
 Will an MPI be created for developed nations?
 This is still under investigation.
 The list of all 110 countries that MPI estimates are available for and country-specific summaries are available on the MPI country briefing page and through the MPI data pages.